CaitlynByrne/InitiativeTracker/docs/testing/containerized-testing.md

 ## Overview

-All development and testing for the Initiative Tracker project now runs inside Docker containers.
+All development and testing for the Initiative Tracker project runs inside Docker containers.
 This approach ensures:

 - **Consistency**: Same environment for all developers
 - **Isolation**: No need to install Node.js or dependencies locally